maronem/Credit_Risk_Analysis/README.md

 | Low-Risk Recall  | 0.58               | 0.68                | 0.40          | 0.57 |
 | High-Risk Recall  | 0.71              | 0.63                | 0.69          | 0.72 |

+#### Legend:

+* Accuracy score: Percentage of accurate predictions
+* Precision: The number of positive class predictions that are actually positive
+* Recall: The number of positive class predictions of all positive class examples

 Random Oversampling                                |   SMOTE Oversampling :-------------------------------------------------:|:-----------------------------: